Rava laddu / rava ladoo step-by-step recipe with video and photos.

 About this recipe

-Rava laddu/ladoo is a simple and quick sweet treat made with semolina, coconut, and sugar.
+Rava laddu or rava ladoo is a simple and quick sweet treat made with semolina, coconut, and sugar.
 Rava laddu is a common sweet dish made during Diwali.
 These laddus are ready in no time and are great for quick hunger pangs.

 The recipe I am sharing here is very easy and can be made by beginners too.
 It's a one-pot dish and all you have to do is add the ingredients in the correct order and roast the semolina well.
-They can be put together in 20 minutes.
+The suji ladoo can be put together in 20 minutes.

 Semolina: Fine semolina (rava or suji) is used to make the laddu.

-Coconut: I use fresh grated coconut to make the rava laddu; however, dried or dessicated coconut works well too.
+Coconut: I use freshly grated coconut to make the rava laddu; however, dried or desiccated coconut works well too.